gazm2k5/vibe-compass-showcase/README.md

 It is a concept for a method of creating dynamic playlists by having the user create a large playlist with all their desired songs, and using the app to generate an order to pursue the vibe you want, rather than queuing songs manually.

 This github repo is a showcase, as the actual implementation of the app is part of my Django implementation of the entire website and is therefore private.
-This public repo serves to show how the app was implemented.
+This public repo serves to show how this Dash app works, without comprimising the privacy and security of my entire website.

 # How the app works
 The views.py file first tells Django which page to render, utilising the Spotify Authorisation flow implemented in spotify_auth_flow.py.
 Upon successful Authorisation, the user is directed to the Dash app, vibe_compass_app.py.